A fully discrete evolving surface finite element method for the Cahn-Hilliard equation with a regular potential: Error analysis

 \section{Error analysis}

 Throughout, we assume that the initial data $u_0 \in H^{k+1}(\Gamma(0))$ and the following bounds on the solution of the continuous problem \eqref{cheqn1}, \eqref{cheqn2}

 Some of these bounds are established in \cite{caetano2021cahn} for $k=1$.
+We note that establishing these bounds for $k > 1$ will require $\Gamma(t)$ to be sufficiently smooth (at least $C^{k+1}$) as well as smoothness and polynomial growth assumptions on the potential $F$.
 These bounds imply that \eqref{cheqn1}, \eqref{cheqn2} holds for all $t \in [0,T]$ and as such we can consider them at $t = t_n$.
 We recall that by our assumptions that the velocity field $V$ is such that

 As in \cite{dziuk2012fully,elliott2015evolving} we look at the splitting

 where $u^n = u(t_n), w^n = w(t_n).$ Note that \eqref{smoothassumptions1} implies that $\Pi_h u^n, \Pi_h w^n$ are defined for all $n$.
 We recall by \eqref{ritz3} that $\rho_u^n, \rho_w^n$ are such that